 Eligibility and How to Apply

-All Dartmouth students are eligible to apply for these grants.
-Since they are intended to support research during leave terms or Winterim, they cannot be used while enrolled in Dartmouth courses.
+All Dartmouth undergraduate students are eligible to apply for these grants.
+Since they are intended to support research during leave terms or Winterim, they cannot be used while enrolled in Dartmouth courses (including LSA and FSP).
 Recipients who change their D-plans to be in residence during a grant term must forfeit the grant, but may re-apply for funding during a later period.
 International students should consult OVIS to ensure that their visas permit them to receive funding for independent research while they are away from campus.

 Interested students should contact a member of the Philosophy Department who is willing to serve as an advisor and formulate a research plan with their help.
 Since applications are due roughly at the fifth week of a term, contacting potential advisors in the first couple of weeks of the term is recommended.
 Applications for Winterim grants are due at the same time as Winter term grant applications.
 No late or incomplete applications will be accepted.

 - An application statement (1000 words max) describing the intended research project, your reasons for pursuing it, a tentative schedule of work, and confirmation of your leave term status.
 It is not required that students produce term papers on their selected topics.
 The end result could be an annotated bibliography, an instructional video, a short paper, a website, an op-ed, or a critical summary of the research undertaken.

 - A bibliography containing at least ten sources, articles or books, that are relevant to the project.

 - The name of the faculty advisor consulted in creating the proposal.